 Beneficiaries of the program are:

-- adults, applicants of international protection and members of their family who are minors taking into account the current availability of the program and the priority given to vulnerable individuals (law 4636/2019).
+- Adult applicants of international protection (including members of their families who are minors), taking into account the availability of accommodation positions in the Program and giving priority to vulnerable individuals as well as applicants of international protection who reach adulthood during their stay in hospitality centers or temporary hospitality centers for unaccompanied minors (law 4636/2019).

 In order to take part in the program, applicants of international protection need to be:

 - able to care for themselves or are supported by caregivers

 - must not pose danger or threat with their actions or behavior to other beneficiaries or service providers of the facilities.

 - must not use illegal drugs or addictive substances